jgoodloe/MobileMonitor/README.md

-# Monitor v2 - Flutter Network Monitoring App
+# MobileMonitor - Flutter Network Monitoring App

 A comprehensive Flutter network monitoring application that checks the availability and status of URLs, DNS hosts, and Certificate Revocation Lists (CRLs).
 The app provides real-time monitoring with certificate expiry warnings and detailed status information.